|Image credit: U.S. Air Force|

 It would be really helpful if we had a place nearby where we could prepare ourselves for journeys throughout the Solar System.
 A good-sized world with a range of exotic alien environments and a complex geology.
 A world from which we might return rapidly if we got ourselves in over our heads.
 Bonus points for a world we can reach cheaply, using technologies we have at hand, and from which we can extract resources that could facilitate our journeys to more distant worlds.

 I've expressed my views concerning this nearby world before on this blog.
 I've called it a part of Earth.
 Together with Earth, it forms a binary world unique in the inner Solar System.
 Mercury and Venus have no moons; Mars has two, but they more closely resemble middling-sized asteroids than they do planets.
-Earth, however, has as its near neighbor the planet-size Moon, a world which, were it a continent, would rank after only Asia in surface area.
+Earth, however, has as its near neighbor the planet-sized Moon, a world which, were it one of the continents, would rank after only Asia in surface area.
 It is the fifth-largest moon in the Solar System; only Ganymede, Titan, Callisto, and Io, all moons of outer Solar System gas giant planets, are larger.

-We have barely explored our Moon.
-Automated and piloted orbiters have surveyed its entire surface off and on over the past half-century, but no functioning spacecraft has landed on the Farside, the hemisphere of the Moon we cannot see.
+We have barely explored our planet's moon.
+Automated and piloted orbiters have surveyed its entire surface off and on over the past half-century, but no functioning spacecraft has at this writing landed on the Farside, the hemisphere of the Moon we cannot see.
 Nor has any spacecraft soft-landed near its poles, where ice hides in permanently shadowed craters at temperatures near those the New Horizons spacecraft measured at Pluto.

 If Mars pulls on our emotions, then it is probably not too bold to say - without any hint of superiority - that the Moon pulls on our minds.
 Of course, people who value the Moon have an emotional stake in it.
 It seems different to me, however, than the exuberance many feel toward Mars.
 I suspect that, if you have read this far, then you might see a difference, too.